gregology/gregology.github.io/_posts/2019-07-23-my-experience-with-the-australian-dva.md

 #### Next steps

 The Australian Department of Veteran Affairs has failed me and is failing many others.
 If I had known that it was going to take 6 months to be assessed for treatment, I would have organized help elsewhere and would be months into my treatment.
 It pains me knowing that my mates with more severe issues are having to deal with this inept organisation.
 Asking for help is the hardest step and the Australian DVA's promise of help with no follow through is unbearable.
-Unfortunatly I have veteran friends that have commited suicide.
+Unfortunatly I have veteran friends that have committed suicide.
 I honestly believe that they might still be here if the DVA didn't exist.

 ### What I want